ploomber/jupysql/doc/community/developer-guide.md

 # DuckDB # default title
 ```
-By default the title of the individual page will be the first header + doc title, here are the cases:
+By default, the title of the individual page will be the first header on the markdown page + doc title defined in the conf.py file.
+In our case, it's 'DuckDB - JupySQL documentation'.
+Here are some other cases:

-                 #case 1: No og:title tag, the page title will be "DuckDB"
+                 # case 1: No og:title tag, the page title will be "DuckDB"
-    og:title: '' #case 2: Page title will be empty
+    og:title: '' # case 2: Page title will be empty
-    og:title: 5  #case 3: Page title will be "5"
+    og:title: 5  # case 3: Page title will be "5"
-    og:title: 	 #case 4: Page title will be "null"
+    og:title: 	 # case 4: Page title will be "null"

-### Page Images
+### Page Image
 #### Entire website
-Open Graph image tags control how links are previewed on social media sites, by default the images are null, to add Open Graph image modify the ogp_image and ogp_image_alt tag on the conf.py file in the doc folder.
+Open Graph image tags control how links are previewed on social media sites.
+By default, the image is set to null.
+To add an Open Graph image, modify the ogp_image and ogp_image_alt tags in the conf.py file inside the doc folder.
 These images will than become default image for all pages.

-    ogp_image: "/en/685/_static/html-meta-template.png" #takes a url link to the image
+    ogp_image: "/en/685/_static/html-meta-template.png" # takes a URL link to the image # case 1: If images are hosted in the repo
+    ogp_image: "https://www.example.com/my_image.png" # case 2: Any other image on the web
     ogp_image_alt:"Better SQL in Jupyter. 📊."

-In our case the og:image link is created by combining ogp_site_url + ogp_image. ogp_site_url takes the site url as default in our case url:  "https://jupysql--685.org.readthedocs.build", thus the final image link: "https://jupysql--685.org.readthedocs.build/en/685/_static/html-meta-template.png", even if ogp_site_url site tag is not defined in the conf.py file, sphinxext-opengraph package takes site URL as default.
+The Sphinxext-opengraph extension creates an og:image link by combining ogp_site_url and ogp_image.
+The ogp_site_url tag takes the site url as default, in our case url:  "https://jupysql.ploomber.io", thus the final image link will be: "https://jupysql.ploomber.io/en/685/_static/html-meta-template.png", ogp_site_url can be given a different value by adding the tag in the conf.py file.

 #### Individual page
-Sphinxext-opengraph package provides us with tags to enable Open Graph in individual pages, to add Open Graph Image, add the og:image tag on top of individual markdown file so that the image is considered and will override the default og:image for the entire website.
+The Sphinxext-opengraph package provides us with tags to enable Open Graph tags on individual pages.
+To add an Open Graph Image, include the og:image tag at the top of the individual markdown file.
+This will ensure that the image is considered and will override the default og:image for that particular page.

 ```
 ---